Some of the best-loved works of literature in the 20th century came from a post-independence India.

-Works by Salman Rushdie and Arundhati Roy are synonymous with great modern literature, but there are many more Indian books in English for you to discover.
+Works by Salman Rushdie and Arundhati Roy are synonymous with great modern literature, but there are many more Indian novels in English for you to discover.
 And here are just a few of the best.

-Modern Indian Literature in English
+Modern Indian Literature in English: A History

 The history of Indian writing in English is interlinked with the British rule in India.
 Its seeds were possibly sown when Lord Macaulay in his Minute on Education, 1835, decided that the East India Company should establish an education system whose medium of instruction would be English.

 Writing and speaking it meant that one is still under the colonial rule.
 Nonetheless, English was perceived as a unifying common language in India where thousands of dialects were spoken across the country.

 Today, more than 70 years later, English is as frequently used in India as other languages.
 English has made its home here and in the increasingly globalised world, it has become a necessity.

 The literature written in English flourished even during pre Independence.
 But it slowly came into its own once the writers found their own voice and style rather than blindly imitating British literary standards in their works.

 The most important result of finding unique styles was the representation of the colonised by its own people.
 A true ‘Empire Writes Back’ moment where ideas, thoughts, emotions and traditions are not depicted merely as the Oriental Other but as a living breathing and evolving phenomenon.

 As a result, Indian literature in English has scaled great heights by presenting stories of the many ‘Indias’ and its myriad experiences.
 Curiously and paradoxically, English translations have also created more awareness about vernacular writing in India (update: some of those Indian novels in translation can be found on this list).